LokiKartik/fom-validator-node/README.md

 A simple [node](http://nodejs.org) module for validating request parameters and objects.

-This module supports custom error mesages
+This module supports custom error messages.

 ### Installation